Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analysis framework

+\end{theorem} \begin{proof} The proof is based on extending the quadratic constraint approach in \cite{Lessard2014} to the stochastic case.
+Specifically, one can show that for each of the four conditions on $f_i$ and the corresponding $M$ and $G$ in Table \ref{tab:Mmat}, the following quadratic constraint holds.

+Then one can use some standard arguments from the controls literature to prove the statement in this theorem.
+A detailed proof is presented in the appendix. \end{proof}

+\begin{remark} Under mild technical assumptions, the result in Theorem 1 can be extended for the problem in the more general form of $\min_x\{\mathbb{E}f_i(x)\}$, since its proof does not depend on the cardinality of the index set that $i$ is sampled from.
+For simplicity, our paper focuses on the finite sum setup. \end{remark}

-\paragraph{Applying Theorem~\ref{thm:main}.} For a fixed $\delta$, the matrix in~\eqref{eq:LMI_big} is linear in $(\rho_k^2,\nu_k,\mu_k,\lambda_k,\alpha_k)$, so potentially the LMI \eqref{eq:LMI_big} can be used to adaptively select stepsizes.
-The feasibility of \eqref{eq:LMI_big} can be numerically checked using standard semidefinite program solvers.
-All simulations in this paper were implemented using CVX, a package for specifying and solving convex programs~\cite{cvx2,cvx1}.
-One may also obtain analytical formulas for certain feasibility points of the LMI~\eqref{eq:LMI_big} due to its relatively simple form.
-Our analytical bounds for approximate SG are based on the following result.
+Notice \eqref{eq:bound} can be used to prove various types of convergence results.
+We will briefly discuss this in Remark \ref{rem:remark1} and provide more details in later sections.
+For a fixed $\delta$, the matrix in~\eqref{eq:LMI_big} is linear in $(\rho_k^2,\nu_k,\mu_k,\lambda_k,\alpha_k)$, so~\eqref{eq:LMI_big} is a \emph{linear matrix inequality} (LMI) whose feasible set is convex and can be efficiently searched using standard semidefinite program solvers.
+For example, one can implement the LMIs using CVX, a package for specifying and solving convex programs~\cite{cvx2,cvx1}.
+Since the matrix in \eqref{eq:LMI_big} is even linear in $\alpha_k$, so the LMI \eqref{eq:LMI_big} can be used to study the impacts of adaptive stepsize rules on the performance of biased SGD from a theoretical viewpoint.
+One may also obtain analytical formulas for certain feasibility points of the LMI~\eqref{eq:LMI_big} due to its simple form.
+Our analytical bounds for biased SGD are based on the following result.